 Stay focused.
 Stay motivated.
 Stay determined.
 As you can see, amazing things can happen if you have the will, commitment and persistence to keep working hard.
 When you reach your goal you’ll be in rare company, in the company of winners who persisted and fought and as a result reaped the tremendous mental and social byproducts of a ripped physique .

 It takes effort and many hours with the rusty iron in your gym.
 But it will change your life.
 Forever.
 Don’t believe me?
-Check out my new upcoming book, detailing how I transformed myself from the skinny guy you see on the pictures into a… well, you’ll see.
+Check out Destination Poon, my new book.
+It details how I transformed myself from the skinny guy you see on the pictures into a… well, you’ll see.

 Ambition is the path to success.
 Persistence is the vehicle you arrive in.
 (Bill Bradley)